Custom Models

 >>> False

-Note: training data must be assigned to retrieve feature impact from Custom Model Version.
-Please see to Custom Model Version documentation.
+Note: training data must be assigned to retrieve feature impact from a custom model version.
+See the Custom Model Version documentation.

 Manage Custom Model Versions